 As believers, we’re all commanded to make disciples.
 This command has two aspects to it: evangelism (baptizing them) and discipleship (teaching them to observe).
 The process of discipleship involves making new converts who are baptized, taught his commandments, and encouraged in their growth and sanctification.

 This is where Ezekiel’s vision of the valley of dry bones illustrates Scripture’s teaching about the power of God’s Word and Spirit.
-Making disciples is as miraculous as a pile of bones, putting on flesh and coming to life.
-In salvation and sanctification, the powerful dynamic of Word and Spirit are the only hope to see dry bones live.
+Making disciples is as miraculous as a pile of bones, putting on flesh, and coming to life.
+In salvation and sanctification, the powerful dynamic of the Word and Spirit are the only hope to see dry bones live.

 THE WORD AND SPIRIT IN SALVATION